Pentagon leaders have opposed plans overhauling the military system for trying sexual assault for years. Has the time come for change?

 Pentagon spokesman John Kirby said Austin would keep an open mind.
 “He doesn’t want to take anything off the table as we try to tackle this again,” he said.

-While Gillibrand’s proposal has secured support from Republican lawmakers including Sen. Charles E. Grassley (Iowa) and Sen. Ted Cruz (Tex.), Pentagon opposition has contributed to its failure to gain traction in the past years.
-A proposal to make similar changes in the House, put forward last year by Rep. Jackie Speier (D- Calif.), likewise did not advance.
+While Gillibrand’s proposal has secured support from Republican lawmakers including Sen. Charles E. Grassley (Iowa) and Sen. Ted Cruz (Tex.), Pentagon opposition has contributed to its failure to gain traction in past years.
+A proposal to make similar changes in the House, put forward last year by Rep. Jackie Speier (D-Calif.), likewise did not advance.

 “The reason this has been stopped year after year is that the generals and the admirals have come in and said, ‘Don’t do this,’ ” Christensen said.
 “If the commander in chief supports it, that shuts them up.”